aliasIsolation/aliasIsolation/README.txt

 ------------

 * No support for the unofficial Rift mode.
-* Crashes when used with recent versions of ReShade.
-* RenderDoc, or any other software which also uses API hooking may break the rendering.
+* RenderDoc, Epic Games Overlay, or any other software which also uses API hooking may break the rendering.
 * SLI/CrossFire performance will probably be badly impacted, and depending on what the driver does, might also suffer from glitchy rendering.
 * Some special effects can appear thinner or exhibit ghosting.
 Sparks are known to be eroded.